 Researchers have unveiled an ignorance on the part of the American public: a full 48 percent of people in the United States do not know that they must report their health insurance status on their 2014 federal income tax returns.
+So what is Obamacare’s impact on taxes?

 The tax-filing season is soon on its way, and most Americans 18 and over do not realize that health care and income taxes are connected.
 This information was uncovered by an online Intuit TurboTax Health Survey which was conducted by the well-known Harris Poll group.